golemfoundation/octant/contracts-v1/README.md

 **WARNING:** As of 2023-03-04 local environment runs into multiple issues when requesting data from contracts, making allocations or withdrawing funds.
 Please consider it as not stable.

+Tags description:
+* `testnet`: uses testnet specific GLM and faucet
+* `test`: used in local tests, deploys its own GLM and faucet
+* `local`: used for local environment, deploy's its own GLM and faucet
+* `epoch1`: Epoch.sol is not deployed, contracts that use Epoch handle this as a special case
+* `epoch2`: Epoch.sol is deployed

 ---
 ### Local